 Boxes may feel slightly lower quality than more expensive options

 Store your 4 x 6-inch photos for perpetuity in these durable, snap-tight boxes.
 They feature rounded corners to prevent damage to your pictures and keep them wrinkle-free, too.
 Each transparent case holds six smaller colorful photo carriers that can hold 100 photos.
 The outer case is quite large; if you need more.
 With a handle molded into the lid, they're each to stack.
 The boxes are BPA-free, acid-free, PVC-free, and lignin-free.
 In addition to photographs, use them to store recipes on index cards, flashcards, and seeds.

-Best Archival: University Products Archival Photo Storage Box
+University Products Archival Photo Storage Box

 Fits large photos